Tushar-Naik/tushar-naik.github.io/public/blog-posts/terminal-blog.md

 }
 ```
 ![Explore](/images/demo-explore.webp)
 `fzf` can be combined with every other list based output.
-The next few sections use this quite often.<br>
+The next few sections use this extensively.<br>
 This command probably deserves a blog of its own, maybe another day.
 I'll link it here when that is ready.

 <br>